-Contact Person: Lily Engstrom, Executive Director, Secretary's Council on Public Health Preparedness, Office of the Assistance Secretary for Public Health Emergency Preparedness, 200 Independence Avenue, SW., Room 638G, Washington, DC 20201, 202-690-6629.End Preamble Start Supplemental Information
+Contact Person: Dr. Judy Blumenthal, Executive Director, Secretary's Council on Public Health Preparedness, Office of the Assistant Secretary for Public Health Emergency Preparedness, 200 Independence Avenue, SW., Room 638G, Washington, DC 20201, 202-401-4848.

 The meeting is open to the public with attendance limited by the availability of space on a first come, first served basis.
-Members of the public who wish to attend the meeting may register by emailing firstname.lastname@example.org no later than close of business, Monday, January 6, 2003.
+Members of the public who wish to attend the meeting may register by e-mailing email@example.com <mailto:firstname.lastname@example.org> no later than close of business, January 15, 2004.
 All requests should include the name, address, telephone number, and business or professional affiliation of those registering.

-Opportunities for oral statements by the public will be provided on January 14 at 4:30 p.m.
-(Time approximate).
-Oral comments will be limited to five minutes, three minutes to make a Start Printed Page 377statement and two minutes to respond to questions from Council members.
+Opportunities for oral statements by the public will be provided on Friday, January 23, 2004 at approximately 11:30 a.m.
+Oral comments will be limited to 5 minutes, 3 minutes to make a statement and 2 minutes to respond to questions from Council members.
 Due to time constraints, only one representative from each organization will be allotted time for oral testimony.
 The number of speakers and the time allotment may also be limited by the number of registrants.
-Members of the public who wish to present oral comments at the meeting may register by emailing email@example.com no later than close of business, Monday, January 6, 2003.
-All requests to present oral comments should include the name, addressed, telephone number, and business or professional affiliation of the interested party, and should indicate the areas of interest or issue to be addressed.
+Members of the public who wish to present oral comments at the meeting may register by e-mailing [E T='03']email@example.com[/E] <[E T='03']mailto:firstname.lastname@example.org[/E]> no later than close of business, January 15, 2004.
+All requests to present oral comments should include the name, address, telephone number, and business or professional affiliation of the interested party, and should indicate the areas of interest or issue to be addressed.

 Any person attending the meeting who has not registered to speak in advance of the meeting will be allowed to make a brief oral statement during the time set aside for public comment if time permits and at the Chairperson's discretion.
-Individuals unable to attend the meeting, or any interested parties, may send written comments by e-mail to firstname.lastname@example.org for inclusion in the public record no later than close of business, Monday, January 6, 2003.
+Individuals unable to attend the meeting, or any interested parties, may send written comments by stamp mail or electronic mail to: ESI Attention: Janee Pelletier/SACPHP Meeting Comments; 7735 Old Georgetown Road, Suite 400; Bethesda, MD 20814; email@example.com <mailto:firstname.lastname@example.org>, phone 240-744-7026, for inclusion in the public record no later than close of business, January 15, 2004.

-When mailing written comments, please provide your comments, if possible, as electronic version or on a diskette.
-Persons needing special assistance, such as sign language interpretation or other special accommodations, should contact staff at the address and telephone number listed above no later than close of business, Monday, January 6, 2003.Start Signature
+When mailing written comments, please provide your comments, if possible, as an electronic version or on a diskette.
+Persons needing special assistance, such as sign language interpretation or other special accommodations, should contact staff at the address and telephone number listed above no later than close of business, January 15, 2004.Start Signature